factoredai/daniel-avila-coding-sample-rag/README.md

 For confidentiality, some fields of the configuration file have been erased and replaced with "•••".

+## Directories Structure

+Below is a list of the main directories and scripts that constitute this repository:

+ - `haystack_test.py` and `rag_test.py`: As mentioned above, these scripts contain the main code to run the different sets of tests.
+ - `src/testers`: Has the implementation of the different tester classes, one for each set of tests.
+Both testers inherited from an abstract class that states a `run_test`, which is responsible for returning the test results.
+ - `src/query_engines`: Uses a Factory Pattern to create the different configurations of query engines, which are mentioned above.
+ - `src/utils`: Implements two functions to load the documents into a LLamaIndex Document object.
+As mentioned above, it accepts either HuggingFace-compatible datasets or PDFs.

 ## Environment

 Poetry is used to manage the dependencies in this project.